-Andruid Kerne is an interdisciplinary researcher working to invent the future of human expression.
+Andruid Kerne is an interdisciplinary researcher and media artist working to invent the future of human expression.
 My Interface Ecology Lab develops human-centered systems that amalgamate design, algorithms, semantics, software, and hardware.
 In conjunction with computing, we synthesize methods from art, design, psychology, and sociology.

-I hold a B.A. in applied mathematics / electronic media from Harvard, an M.A. in music composition from Wesleyan, and a Ph.D. in computer science from NYU.
+I hold a B.A. in Applied Mathematics / Electronic Media from Harvard, an M.A. in Music / Composition from Wesleyan, and a Ph.D. in Computer Science / Multimedia from NYU.
 I have published over 100 papers.
 I have raised over $3M in research funding.
-I am a Program Chair of ACM Creativity and Cognition 2019.
+I was a program director of Human-Centered Computing, the Future of Work, Emerging Technologies for Teaching and Learning, and Ethical and Responsible Research at NSF.
+I am co-General Chair of ACM Creativity and Cognition 2024.
+I was co-Program Chair of ACM Creativity and Cognition 2019.

 I create provocative dynamics of thought, emotion, and participation in and around information environments, tools, installations, and performances.
 This opens the range of expressive, creative, and social processes embodied by computational artifacts, developing interactivity in terms beyond efficiency: ideation, play, participation, and delight.

 Our research is grounded in interface ecology.
 Interface ecology goes meta, connecting theory and practice to construct the interface as a border zone between heterogeneous systems of representation: personal and machinic, physical and electronic, analog and digital, media and methodologies.
 Forms and processes are transformed by investigations of new connections among systems across levels.
 Fields of systematic language are transformed through the interjection of personal expressive forms.